geek-cookbook/geek-cookbook/manuscript/recipes/kubernetes/kubernetes-dashboard.md

 At this point, you should be able to access your instance on your chosen DNS name (*i.e. https://dashboard.example.com*)

-## Chef's Notes

-1. The simplest deployment of Kanboard uses the default SQLite database backend, stored on the persistent volume.
+[^1]: The simplest deployment of Kanboard uses the default SQLite database backend, stored on the persistent volume.
 You can convert this to a "real" database running MySQL or PostgreSQL, and running an an additional database pod and service.
 Contact me if you'd like further details ;)

 --8<-- "recipe-footer.md"